IN DEPTH

 We see green hydrogen as playing a key role in the energy transition, particularly for industries like shipping and long-distance road transport.
 Through our joint venture with H2 Energy Europe, we are developing one of the world’s biggest hydrogen production plants in Denmark.

-With a capacity of 1GW, if approved, the Esberg project will convert renewable power into hydrogen for industrial use.
+With a capacity of 1GW, if approved, the Esbjerg project will convert renewable power into hydrogen for industrial use.
 We have also established an internal venture capital-style fund that has invested in companies developing technology for low-carbon hydrogen production.